awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

       When the results show a status of `available`, go on to the next step\.

    1. Create the primary cluster for the Aurora global database\.
 To do so, use the AWS CLI `[create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)` command\.
-Specify `global` for the `--engine-mode` parameter\.
 Specify the same `--global-cluster-identifier` value as when you created the global database\.
       + For Aurora MySQL, specify `aurora` for the `--engine` parameter\.
       + For Aurora PostgreSQL, specify `aurora-postgresql` for the `--engine` parameter and `10.11` for the `--engine-version` parameter\.

-      For Linux, OS X, or Unix:
+      For Linux, macOS, or Unix:

       ```
       aws rds create-db-cluster \